Respiratory Syncytial Virus (RSV): Information for Providers

 • Manage fever and pain with over-the-counter fever reducers and pain relievers, such as acetaminophen or ibuprofen.
 (Never give aspirin to children.)

-• Drink enough fluids.
+• Drink plenty of fluids.
 It is important for people with RSV infection to drink enough fluids to prevent dehydration.

-There are several options that protect against RSV in infants, young children and older adults, including three new immunization products.
+There are several immunization options that protect older adults, infants, and young children from RSV.

 Older Adults